You are here

 Trauma sensitive schools is a process, not a product.
 Strategic and thoughtful implementation is critical to ensure successful implementation.
 Using the principles of implementation science, DPI has worked to create an Online Professional Learning System to help support schools as they embark on the transformative process of becoming a TSS.

-The TSS Professional Learning System is meant to integrate into your existing equitably multi-level system of support to promote maximum sustainability and to ensure the implementation is meaningful and manageable.
-The TSS theory of change is explained below:
+The TSS Professional Learning System is meant to integrate into your existing equitable multi-level system of support (EMLSS) to promote maximum sustainability and to ensure the implementation is meaningful and manageable.

 For questions about this information, contact Elizabeth Strunz (608) 266-3361